-For over 25 years, Steve Hed has spent his energy developing the best cycling equipment available When it comes to wheels, the end goal is simply to make them as fast as possible.
-It may sound easy, but the journey to building the world's fastest wheels is a complicated one.
+For over 25 years, Steve Hed spent his energy developing the best cycling equipment available.
+When it came to wheels, the end goal was simply to make them as fast as possible.
+It may sound easy, but the journey to building the world's fastest wheels is complicated, and ever-changing.
 In the pursuit of speed, Steve continually pushed the envelope to its fullest; no stone left unturned.
 Hed is known for building the world's most aerodynamic wheels, a title that all wheel companies wish they could claim.
 Most people do not realize that Hed goes a lot further than just aerodynamics to bring you the fastest wheels on earth.
 Other important issues such as tire performance, stability in crosswinds, lateral stiffness, drivetrain efficiency, durability, comfort, quality control, carbon fiber manipulation, and weight are also carefully considered.
-Each wheel addresses these aspects in different ways, and this is truly where the art of True Speed is born.
+Each wheel addresses these aspects in different ways, and this is truly where science meets art – and True Speed was born.

-Back in 1984, Steve Hed started his company and building disc wheels.
-At that time, Hed was the only company that made them affordable to the masses.
+Back in 1984, Steve Hed started his company building aerodynamic disc wheels.
+At that time, Hed was the only company able to make them affordable to the average person.
 With his wind tunnel experience and deep manufacturing knowledge, it became obvious to Steve that his disc wheel provided a huge aerodynamic advantage.
-Using them for front wheels, however, created steering problems that sometimes could be outright catastrophic.
-In order to solve this problem, Steve simply invented the deep section carbon wheel that we all see today.
-In hindsight this seems like a simple solution, but back in the 80's it was quite revolutionary.
+Using them as a front wheel, however, created steering problems that could be dangerous in windy conditions.
+In order to solve this problem, Steve invented the deep section carbon wheel that we all see today.
+In hindsight, this seems like a simple solution, but back in the 80's it was revolutionary.

 Steve's understanding of how airflow interacts with wheels led to further improvement and innovation.
 While other companies talk about aerodynamics, Steve Hed mastered it.
 Through the years, he accumulated more than 200 days in the wind tunnel and this knowledge goes into every wheel.
 Year after year, bike magazines, pro tour teams, and amateur athletes do their own testing in the wind tunnel and on the track to verify what we already know: that Hed wheels are still the world's most aerodynamic.

 In 2006, Steve became dissatisfied with the interaction between the rim and the tire.
 By this time, the 23mm tire had become the standard choice for nearly every cyclist.
 However, Steve noticed that combining a wider tire with a narrow rim simply did not make any sense.
-Aerodynamically, the narrow 19mm rim and a 23mm tire created a light bulb-shaped profile.
-Needless to say, this is just not very efficient and leads to increased wind drag.
-Steve simply invented a solution and Hed's C2 technology was born.
-C2 technology has its maximum effect on clincher tires by solving the problem of the tires requiring extreme pressure to keep them from flopping over the rim during a turn.
-This high pressure also leads to deficiencies in cornering performance and comfort.
+Aerodynamically, the narrow 19mm rim of that era combined with a 23mm tire created a tire profile that was light bulb-shaped - this is not very efficient and leads to increased wind drag.
+Steve invented a solution and Hed's C2 technology was born – widening the rim to 23mm to match the tire.
 By making the rim edge wider, C2 allows the tire to flow almost perfectly into the rim shape, ushering in a revolutionary step forward in aerodynamic performance.
-Although, the benefits of C2 design go even further.
-The wider tire mount also creates a larger contact patch with the road which distributes load better and lowers speed-sapping rolling resistance.
-All said, C2 technology improves aerodynamics, increases the road/tire contact patch for better cornering grip, decreases rolling resistance, and allows the wheel to be more comfortably ridden at a lower tire pressure.
-Not a bad improvement.

 The properties of carbon fiber can be tailored and modified to your advantage if you have the expertise.
 Hed has known this for decades, and constantly improves their designs by tweaking and revising this process.
 By fine-tuning the resins, layup schedules, and fiber orientation we can manipulate a wheel's comfort, strength, and weight while maintaining its lateral stiffness.
 Although this creates extra steps in the production process, the advantages these processes create are astounding.
 After one good ride on our wheels you will find that this extra effort is worth it.